sandy0280/sandy0280/README.md

-### Hi there 👋
+### Hi there everyone 👋
-    Howdy!

-   I'm MCA second-year student currently studying at Maulana Azad National institute of technology,Bhopal (MANIT).
+   Myself Sandeep Mishra a MCA second-year student currently studying at Maulana Azad National institute of technology,Bhopal (MANIT).
 I'm a hardworking & a quick learner.I'm      passionate about learning new skills and technologies..

   🔭 I'm a web designer and developer..